wso2-attic/vagrant-ei/vagrantfiles/README.md

-# Vagrantfile for WSO2 Enterprise integrator
+# Vagrantfile for WSO2 Enterprise Integrator

 This section defines the procedure to execute run Vagrant resources for a specific profile of the WSO2 Enterprise Integrator